 Another mechanic that supports longevity is the pioneering moral choice system.
 Many in-game decisions award points towards the light or dark sides of the Force, and these will change a character’s appearance and power selections at certain thresholds.

 Upholding the light side technically makes things harder because players can’t steal or murder people for additional credits and experience points.
 The dark side options are also extremely entertaining, as players get to act like a total heel in many of the game’s funniest scenes.

 My one huge criticism here is that the final decisions have enormous weighting towards one of the two extremes.
 For instance, my latest character became a murdering sociopath who nevertheless did not want the Sith in power.
 Despite not renouncing her murderous ways during the last major dialog choice, her meter was set all the way back to neutral when she refused to join the Sith.
 Even worse was when a major character she had previously killed appeared alive and well in the ending cutscene.
 Oops!

 So yeah, a few areas of Knights of the Old Republic haven’t aged that well, but the game still feels as vital a part of the Xbox’s library now as it did back in 2003.
 It didn’t remain an Xbox exclusive for long, and yet its legacy as a killer app continues to grow now that a forthcoming remake has been announced exclusively for PlayStation 5.

 A lot has been written about Knights of the Old Republic; about its quality; about the impact it had on the genre and on the games that BioWare made afterwards.
-Compared to the other RPGs I’ve covered on the Xbox Files so far, Knights of the Old Republic remains a classic and exactly the sort of entertaining and wonderfully playable RPG the Xbox always deserved.
+Compared to the other RPGs I’ve covered on the Xbox Files so far, Knights of the Old Republic remains a classic, and exactly the sort of wonderfully playable genre piece the Xbox always deserved.